chrisjrob/chrisjrob.github.io/_posts/2011-03-23-configuring-mutt-for-spam.md

 type: post
 published: true
 status: publish
-category: technology linux
+category: technology
-tags: mutt email
+tags: [linux, mutt, email]
 ---

 I have been using Mutt for some time, but have always found it a pain